- United Kingdom

 The Maughan, London

-Originally the Public Records Office (now found in a quasi-brutalist building in Kew), the King’s College London library, the Maughan, is full of surprises at every turn — secret stained-glass windows, statues of Confucius, and a round reading room that was turned into Dumbledore’s office for the Harry Potter films.
-Its neo-Gothic exterior is often totally at odds with its interiors, where modern students’ needs meet remnants of old offices and an intact medieval chapel.
+Originally the Public Records Office (now found in a quasi-brutalist building in Kew), the King’s College London library, the Maughan, is full of surprises at every turn – secret stained-glass windows, statues of Confucius, and a round reading room that was turned into Dumbledore’s office for the Harry Potter films.
+Its neo-Gothic exterior is often at odds with its interiors, where modern students’ needs meet remnants of old offices and an intact medieval chapel.
 In no way architecturally cohesive, this only adds to the charm and the wonder of the building.
+Membership is required for admission.

 The Maughan, Chancery Lane, London, UK +44 20 7848 2424